lingtalfi/Light_RealGenerator/personal/mydoc/pages/realgen-configuration-block.md

         # - Generated/{Table}Controller
         #
         ?cross_column_hub_link_controller_format: Generated/{Table}Controller

+        # An array of tablePrefix => pluginName, used to generate the plugin parameter of the in the built-in Light_Realist.hub_link column transformer for cross columns.
+        # By default it's an empty array, which means the current plugin will be always used.
+        ?cross_column_hub_link_table_prefix_2_plugin: []
+            lud: Light_Kit_Admin

         # The name of the action column (only if use_action_column=true).
 Defaults to "action".
         # Tip: the default value is set by the LightRealistService->executeRequestById method.